Timestopeofficial/feechain/BLACKLIST.md

 ## Default Location

-By default, the harmony binary looks for the file `./.hmy/blaklist.txt`.
+By default, the feechain binary looks for the file `./.fch/blaklist.txt`.

 ## Example File
 ```